priyznka/privanka/README.md

 My name is Priyanka, and I'm currently:

-- 🎓 a CS student @ CU Boulder
+- 🎓 a CS student at CU Boulder
-- 🌱 learning React right now.
+- 🌱 learning React.
-- 📚 reading Kafka on the Shore.
+- 📚 reading Dune.

 ------
 😄 Pronouns: she/her/hers
 <br>
-⚡ Fun fact: I love doing crosswords :)
+⚡ Fun fact: the spice is life :)